 Last Updated on

 Being unemployed is incredibly difficult.
-With current unemployment rates, there’s probably someone close to you that’s either looking for a new job or looking for a better one.
+With current unemployment rates at a record-breaking high thanks to COVID-19, you probably know someone close to you that’s been laid off, let go or looking for a new, better job.

-Giving them a thoughtful, practical gift could really go a long way.
+Giving your unemployed loved ones a thoughtful gift could really go a long way.
 Think about what sort of things they need or that would help them out the most, depending on their situation.

 Gift Ideas To Help Your Job Search

-Job searching resources and supplies make great gift ideas for someone who is unemployed.
-Many of these ideas will continue to be useful even after they land that new job, too.
+Job searching resources and supplies make great, thoughtful gifts for someone who is unemployed.
+Many of these ideas will continue to be useful after they land that new job, too.

 This is one of the highest recommended books when it comes to job hunting and career advice.
 Back when my dream job turned into a nightmare, I used an earlier version of this book for advice, encouragement and to help figure out what was next for me, career-wise.